Panasonic: Motorsports

-Panasonic was a primary sponsor of Toyota's Formula One program, Panasonic Toyota Racing.
+Panasonic was a primary sponsor of Toyota's Formula One program, Panasonic Toyota Racing and which later the two parties reunited in FIA World Rally Championship with Toyota Gazoo Racing World Rally Team starting from season onwards.
 Hiro Matsushita, grandson of the company founder, is a former race car driver who ran a company overseeing sponsorship arrangements for the company.

 Panasonic was also a sponsor in NASCAR's Busch Series in 2005, sponsoring the No. 67 Smith Brothers Racing Dodge for Ken Schrader, Bryan Reffner, C.W.
 Smith, and Johnny Benson Jr. In 2007, Panasonic became a technology partner with Hendrick Motorsports and served as a primary sponsor of the team's No. 24 car with Jeff Gordon for two races in 2014 and throughout 2015.

 On 8 September 2016, Panasonic was unveiled as the title sponsor for the new Jaguar Formula E team.
 Panasonic currently sponsors Japanese IndyCar Series driver Takuma Sato in his Rahal Letterman Lanigan Racing car.

 Other

 Between 1988 and 2024, Panasonic was a top level sponsor of the Olympic Games.

 Panasonic was the official partner and sponsor of the Boston Celtics from 1975 to 1989, along with Technics.
 Various Panasonic ads appeared at the old Boston Garden during the 1980s.